SandruSebastian/Java-Reflexion-Example/README.md

 # Java Reflexion example with dynamically created Java's classes using DSL (Short & Fast )

 ## Init
-  * Clone it as Maven Project
+  * Clone it as a Maven Project
 ## DSL ( Domain Specific Language ) Structure
 #### Commands :
   * CREATE - creates the .java file with auto-generated java code and .class